 NOTE: By clicking on the month button, the drop-down under it automatically changes to the current month.

-NOTE: This is a dynamic period which means as the pipeline's data changes so does the information displayed here.
+NOTE: This is a dynamic period which means as the pipeline's data changes so do the information displayed here ⤵

 Untick the “Show inactive users” option to hide the results for users who have left your company.